Kenny MacAskill: Pan Am Flight 103

-Member of Parliament (since 2019)
+Member of Parliament (2019–2024)

 MacAskill was chosen as the SNP candidate for East Lothian at the 2019 UK general election.
 He was subsequently elected, overturning a 3,083 majority and defeating Labour's Martin Whitfield.

 In April 2020, MacAskill called for the office of Lord Advocate to be split – similarly to the English and Welsh system of Attorney General for England and Wales and Director of Public Prosecutions – in a response to the trial of former First Minister of Scotland Alex Salmond, to avoid potential conflicts of interest.